abhay3141/abhay.github.io/_pages/work.md

 {% include base_path %}

-* <ins>**Accenture** - _Software Engineer, June, 2024 - Present_</ins>
+* <ins>**Accenture** - _Software Engineer, June 2024 - Present_</ins>
-  I started my full-time at [Samsung Research Institute](https://research.samsung.com/sri-b) as a Software Engineer - Machine Learning in the Computer Vision for Devices group.
-I was involved with the [Penup](https://www.penup.com/main/home) team where I worked on a GAN-based model for artwork generation, improving image stylization latency and quality, weekly Supervised Object Detection, etc.
+  I began my full-time role at [Accenture](https://www.accenture.com/in-en) as a Java Developer, where I focused on refactoring client Java code using the Spring framework.
+In this role, I have worked extensively with Java, Spring, TypeScript, and AWS.

 * <ins>**University of Tartu** - _Undergraduate Research Assistant, Jan 2023 - May 2024_</ins>
-  I did an internship with [SRI International](https://www.sri.com/) as an ML Researcher in the [Neuro-Symbolic Computing and Intelligence (NuSCI)](https://nusci.csl.sri.com/)  Research Group.
-I worked on the Robust ML side, specifically, localizing and detecting physical adversarial patches in the frequency domain.
+  I collaborated with [Prof. Rajesh Sharma](https://scholar.google.com/citations?user=GKegbo0AAAAJ&hl=en) in the [CSS group](https://css.cs.ut.ee/) on research addressing instigating hate speech.
+I curated *ProvocationProbe*, a dataset of 20k tweets encompassing various controversies to analyze instigating hate speech.
+Further employed topic modeling to identify targeted groups in controversies and investigated distinguishing features between hate speech and instigating hate speech.

-* <ins>**Samsung Research** - _SDE Intern - Machine Learning, Aug 2020 - June 2022_</ins>
+* <ins>**Samsung Research** - _SDE Intern, Summer 2023_</ins>
-  I did an internship with [SRI International](https://www.sri.com/) as an ML Researcher in the [Neuro-Symbolic Computing and Intelligence (NuSCI)](https://nusci.csl.sri.com/)  Research Group.
-I worked on the Robust ML side, specifically, localizing and detecting physical adversarial patches in the frequency domain.
+  I did an internship with [SRI Bangalore](https://research.samsung.com/sri-b) in the MAC Interop division of the Network Modem Team, where I learned about data padding in compilers and the impact of additional memory usage.
+During my time there, I worked on optimizing memory utilization by efficiently managing this extra memory to minimize wastage.
+I implemented these improvements using Python to handle header files with complex C structures.

-* <ins>**Epilepto** - _Software Engineer Intern - Machine Learning, Summer 2019_</ins>
+* <ins>**Epilepto** - _Machine Learning Intern, Summer 2022_</ins>
-  My first work experience in the industry started with Carnot Technologies as a Software Intern.
-It was a small startup back then.
-I got a chance to work on a tractor analytics app - Simha, that we deployed later on Android.
+  My first work experience was with Epilepto as a Machine Learning Intern, where I focused on seizure detection using pose detection of patients.
+I utilized OpenCV and Mediapipe for pose detection and developed an LSTM model with Attention mechanisms to accurately detect seizures.

 {% for post in site.work reversed %}
   {% include archive-single.html %}
 {% endfor %}